Marine Mammal Commission

 Threats

 The greatest threat to the Pacific walrus is climate change.
 As the pack ice that they rely on during the summer foraging season in the Chukchi Sea diminishes, walruses are increasingly forced to seek refuge at land-based haul out sites.
-Over the last decade, large aggregations of animals have been observed at haulout sites near Point Lay, Alaska.
+Over the last two decades, large aggregations of animals have been observed at haulout sites near Point Lay, Alaska.
 Such aggregations may be dangerous for calves and juveniles if disturbance by humans or other factors cause adults to stampede.
 Local communities have taken important measures, in collaboration with FWS, to limit the potential for such disturbance.

 Reduction of sea ice and ocean warming are also expected to increase the frequency, intensity, and geographic range of harmful algal blooms (HABs) in the Arctic.
 Two of the most common HAB toxins on the west coast of North America are domoic acid and saxitoxin.
 Those toxins, associated with amnesic and paralytic shellfish poisoning in humans, can also cause illness and death in marine mammals.
 A 2016 study reported that out of 13 Alaskan marine mammal species, Pacific walruses contained the highest concentrations of both domoic acid and saxitoxin.
 No abnormal behaviors of the sampled walruses were reported, so it is unlikely that toxicological effects have occurred; however, toxin concentrations were in the range known to cause illness and/or death in California sea lions, humpback whales, and humans, and two walruses sampled in 2019 had saxitoxin concentrations near the seafood safety regulatory limit.
 There is concern that increased exposure to biotoxins as sea ice continues to melt may increase the risk to both marine mammals and the people that rely on them for subsistence.